Peugeot JetForce

 The Peugeot JetForce is a scooter manufactured by Peugeot Motocycles from 2002 until early 2009.
 It was available in a 125 cc four-stroke version and a 50 cc two-stroke along with its several sub-types.

+Overview

 Both the 125 and 50cc variants use an EFI system which was sourced from SynerJect - originally a joint venture between the Orbital Engine Company (Balcatta, Western Australia) and Siemens - now fully owned by Continental.
 The EFI is a direct descendant of the "OCP" (Orbital Combustion Process) system.
 Where the 125cc 4-Stroke uses a conventional port injected fuel system, the 2 stroke uses the OCP fuel and compressed air injection system.
 In this a crank/eccentric mounted air pump is used to directly inject air and fuel into the cylinder.

 The EFI computers are manufactured by Philips in Europe.
 The 125cc throttle body is manufactured by Bing in Germany.
 Other components such as fuel pumps are sourced by Synerject.

 Brakes are disc front and rear however ABS was an option on all models.

 Electrics are 12V on both models.